 Surfing In Newquay, Fistral Beach & The Modern Day Surf School

 From past to present we take a look at the origins of surfing in Newquay.
-We ask why Fistral beach is dubbed the ‘Home of British Surfing’, find answers to how surfing in the UK is tied with the growth of tourism in Cornwall. and why now in the 21st century surfing is big business.
+We ask why Fistral beach is dubbed the ‘Home of British Surfing’, find answers to how surfing in the UK is tied with the growth of tourism and surf lessons Cornwall. and why now in the 21st century surfing is big business.

 - Cornwall and the tourist industry

 - Surfing in the United Kingdom